 These services provide a general benefit to city residents and are paid for through property taxes.

 - Street lighting (repair, replacement, electricity)

-- Street sweeping (frequency depends on type of street)
+- Street and alley sweeping (frequency depends on type of street)

 - Oiled/paved alleys – 1 time/year